Trump-Putin summit will be as useful to Ukraine as Agent Orange is for gardening

 There is every chance that Trump will continue to take Russia’s side against Ukraine in a summit with Putin.
 The bilateral sanctions he’s threatened will make no difference to Russia, which now has negligible trade with the US.
 His “tertiary” sanctions against India, a 25 per cent surge in tariffs because it imports Russian oil, are unlikely to be imposed, or if they are, they will be short-lived.
 Trump needs India inside his tent.

 Trump has not threatened to renew arms shipments to Ukraine.
 He has not said he might reconsider the Nato/Ukraine request for American troops to help guarantee a future peace deal.
-He’s granted tiny exports of enough Patriot air defence missiles for Kyiv for about one night’s Russian bombardment.
+He’s granted tiny exports of enough Patriot air-defence missiles to Kyiv for about one night’s bombardment by Russia.

 Trump has caused turmoil in Nato more widely.
 The leaders of the alliance no longer see the US as a reliable ally, let alone the cornerstone of a military construct that has protected Western democracy for six decades.

-Trump’s relationship with Putin has been toxic for the West, for Europe and is stripping the branches of democracy like Agent Orange.
+Trump’s relationship with Putin has been toxic for the West and for Europe, and is stripping the branches of democracy like Agent Orange.

 Join our commenting forum